 6. Internet Archive

-As of 2016, Internet archive had 15 petabytes of data, advocating for a free and open Internet.
+As of 2016, Internet archives had 15 petabytes of data, advocating for a free and open Internet.
 Its web archive, known as Wayback Machine, allows users to search for iterations of a website in the past.
-It contains more than 308 billion web captures, making it one of the world’s largest digitization projects.
+It contains more than 308 billion web captures, which makes it one of the world’s largest digitization projects.

-Yandex is the largest search engine in Russia with nearly 65% Russian market share.
-According the Comscore, it is the fourth largest search engine in the world with over 150 million searches per day as of 2012.
+Yandex is the largest search engine in Russia, with nearly 65% Russian market share.
+According to the Comscore, it is the fourth largest search engine in the world, with over 200 million searches per day as of 2019.

-Yandex features a parallel search that shows results from main web index as well as specialized information resources, including blogs, news, image and video webpages, and eCommerce sites.
-In addition, the search engine provides supplementary information (like sports results), and contains spell checkers, autocomplete functionality and antivirus that detects malicious content on webpages.
+Yandex features a parallel search that shows results from the main web index as well as specialized information resources, including blogs, news, image/video webpages, and eCommerce sites.
+The search engine also provides supplementary information (like sports results) and contains spell checkers, autocomplete functionality, and antivirus that detects malicious content on webpages.

 WolframAlpha is a computational knowledge engine that answers factual questions from externally sourced curated data.
 It does not provide a list of webpages or documents that might contain the specific answer you are looking for.
 Instead, you get a one-word or one-line, and to-the-point answer.

-As of 2014, the website had 180 million global users per month (with a larger user base in the US), and to date, its mobile app has been downloaded over 40 million times.
-They acquired a social networking site, Ask.fm, where people can ask questions with the option of anonymity.
+As of 2019, the website had 200 million global users per month (with a more extensive user base in the US), and to date, its mobile app has been downloaded over 40 million times.
+They acquired a social networking site, Ask.fm, where people can ask questions, with the option of anonymity.
 ASKfm handles around 20,000 questions every minute.

 DuckDuckGo is the best alternative option available out there.
 The search engine doesn’t collect any of your personal information or store your history.
 They don’t follow around you with ads because they have nothing to sell to advertisers.

 DuckDuckGo doesn’t provide personalized results – all users will see the same results for a given search query.
-Rather than returning thousands of results, it emphasizes on returning the best results, and extracts those results from more than 400 sources.
+Rather than returning thousands of results, it emphasizes on returning the best results.
 It’s a smart search engine (uses semantic search technique like Google) that depends on a highly evolved contextual library for intuiting the user’s intent.